 Today, however, standup padding has exploded in Asheville to the point where it’s just as common to see a paddleboard as it is a kayak or canoe.
 We frequently get calls from people researching what type of board to buy, and the rapid growth of paddleboarding in Asheville can also be attributed to the wealth of beautiful places we have to go paddling.
 If you're planning on hitting the water this summer, here are 12 of the best places to stand up paddle near Asheville.

 Asheville’s most popular stretch of river, this is the classic 4-mile paddle from Hominy Creek in West Asheville to the River Arts District in town.
 Here’s where we offer our 4-mile rentals and 4-mile guided tours, though weekends can also get very crowded with groups of boozy-breathed tubers.
-To beat the crowds on the town section, consider paddling earlier in the day between 8am and Noon, and expect the paddle to last about 1.5-2 hours, depending on the height of the river.
+To beat the crowds on the town section, consider paddling earlier in the day between 8am and Noon, and expect the paddle to last about 1.5-2 hours, depending on river levels and flow.

 2. French Broad River — Biltmore Section